-Foreign Language Film nominations for 2012 are again being determined in two phases.
+Foreign Language Film nominations for 2016 are determined in two phases.

-The Phase I committee, consisting of several hundred Los Angeles-based members, screened the 71 eligible films between mid-October and December 17.
+The Phase I committee, consisting of several hundred Los Angeles-based Academy members, screened the original submissions in the category between mid-October and December 12.
 The group’s top six choices, augmented by three additional selections voted by the Academy’s Foreign Language Film Award Executive Committee, constitute the shortlist.

-The shortlist will be winnowed down to the five nominees by specially invited committees in New York and Los Angeles.
-They will spend Friday, January 4, through Sunday, January 6, viewing three films each day and then casting their ballots.
+The shortlist will be winnowed down to the category’s five nominees by specially invited committees in New York, Los Angeles and London.
+They will spend Friday, January 13, through Sunday, January 15, viewing three films each day and then casting their ballots.

-Academy Awards for outstanding film achievements of 2012 will be presented on Sunday, February 24, 2013, at the Dolby Theatre™ at Hollywood & Highland Center®, and televised live on the ABC Television Network.
-The Oscar presentation also will be televised live in more than 225 countries worldwide.
+The 89th Oscars will be held on Sunday, February 26, 2017, at the Dolby Theatre® at Hollywood & Highland Center® in Hollywood, and will be televised live on the ABC Television Network at 7 p.m.
+ET/4 p.m.
+PT.
+The Oscars also will be televised live in more than 225 countries and territories worldwide.